mitodl/ol-django/src/mitol/geoip/README.md

 After installing the app into your Django project in the normal way, you should have a management command called `import_maxmind_data` available to you.
 Run this command to import the data from the CSV file you downloaded.
-You _have_ to import the IPv4 netblock file and the English langauge location file but it is recommended to also import the IPv6 netblock file.
+You _must_ import the IPv4 netblock file and the English langauge location file but it is recommended to import the IPv6 netblock file as well, especially if your app will be capable of serving IPv6 clients.

 #### Working Locally